blue-stone-j/blue-stone-j.github.io/_posts/tools/2022-11-25-vscode-use.md

 * The extension is stored and executed in the context of the VSCode server, launched by your local VSCode client.
 * It does not run as a persistent service.
 * If you log into the server via terminal (e.g., SSH directly from a terminal, or open a local editor on the server), the extensions do not activate or function — because there is no VSCode runtime environment active to manage them.

+### remote explorer

+When connect to a container, `vscode server` will be installed in container, which will convert this container from `Other containers` to `Dev containers`.
+If without internet access, you can copy folder `.vscode-server` from one `Dev containers`.
+This folder is in home directory by default.

 ### vscode-icons